Naveen-PJ/Phineas_AI/README.md

-# Lecture Recording and Summarization Software
+# Phineas_AI

 ## Overview
 This project is a Python-based software designed to assist students and professors by automating the process of lecture recording, transcription, and summarization.
-The software also includes a feature to clarify student doubts using a free large language model (LLM).
+The software also includes a feature to clarify doubts using a free large language model (LLM).

 ### Key Features
 1. **Audio Recording**: